radius-project/design-notes/resources/2024-10-dapr-bindings.md

 ## Terms and definitions

 [Dapr](https://github.com/dapr/dapr): Distributed Application Runtime.
-It provides "building blocks" for writing microservices, which are high level functionalities.
+It provides "building blocks" for writing microservices, offering high-level functionalities for common service tasks.

+**External Resource**: A resource that is not part of the application's infrastructure.
+This could be a database, queue, storage system, etc. It may be a service created by another team within the same organization, a third-party service, or a service created by a different organization.
+No management rights over the external resource are assumed.

-[Dapr Bindings](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/): A Dapr building block that allows interaction with external resources in a loosely coupled way.
-Bindings are used to interact with external resources such as databases, queues, and storage systems.
+[**Dapr Bindings**](https://docs.dapr.io/developing-applications/building-blocks/bindings/bindings-overview/): A Dapr building block that enables interaction with external resources in a loosely coupled way.
+Bindings are used to interact with resources like databases, queues, and storage systems.

-Bindings are further subdivided into two types: input and output bindings:
+Bindings are further categorized into two types: input and output bindings:
-- Input bindings are used to receive events from an external resource.
+- **Input bindings** are used to receive events from an external resource.
+[Example](https://docs.dapr.io/reference/components-reference/supported-bindings/kafka/)
-- Output bindings are used to send events to an external resource.
+- **Output bindings** are used to send events to an external resource.
+[Example](https://docs.dapr.io/reference/components-reference/supported-bindings/smtp/)
+- These two categories are not mutually exclusive.
+Some bindings can serve as both an input and output binding.

+For a single Dapr Binding, the following resources are defined:
+- **Exactly one** Dapr component: This is a [Kubernetes Custom Resource Definition (CRD)](https://docs.dapr.io/reference/api/bindings_api/) that defines the binding's configuration, including authentication information.
+- **Zero or one** External Resource: In some cases, the binding does not require an external resource, making it self-sufficient.
+An example of this is the [CRON binding](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/).

 ## Objectives